Skip to content

 • Other objects (sequences, types, etc.)

-Right-clicking any tree item opens a context menu with actions such as viewing structure, dropping objects, or importing data.
+Right-clicking any tree item opens a context menu with actions such as viewing structure, viewing properties, pinning to top, dropping objects, or importing data.
 You can collapse or expand the sidebar by dragging its edge or pressing Cmd+B (macOS) / Ctrl+B (Windows/Linux).

 Tab Bar

 The tab bar sits along the top of the main content area.
 Every table you open and every query you write gets its own tab.
-Tabs can be reordered by dragging, and closed individually or in bulk via the context menu.
+Tabs can be reordered by dragging.

 Press Cmd+T (macOS) / Ctrl+T (Windows/Linux) to open a new query tab.
 Press Cmd+W (macOS) / Ctrl+W (Windows/Linux) to close the current tab.